6. Accountability

 Find out more about risk management from:

-- ESFA: academy trust risk management guidance
+- DfE: academy trust risk management guidance

 Conflicts of interest must be avoided or managed.

-The Academy Trust Handbook (sections 2.25, 5.36, 5.38, 5.52) has useful information on avoiding conflicts of interest.
+The Academy Trust Handbook has useful information on avoiding conflicts of interest.

-The Charity Commission’s guidance on Conflicts of interest: a guide for charity trustees (CC29) and the academy trust governance code principle 3: Integrity are also useful sources of information.
+The Charity Commission’s guidance on Conflicts of interest: a guide for charity trustees (CC29) and the Academy Trust Governance Code principle 3: Integrity are also useful sources of information.

-For information on related party transactions read:
+For information on related party transactions see the Academy Trust Handbook.

 Trusts must have adequate insurance cover to comply with its legal obligations or be a member of the academies’ risk protection arrangement (RPA).